 So, the adoption of wearables technologies represents one step forward for the watch trade, and one giant leap for the life/health insurance industry, right?
 Not necessarily.
 Many consumers appear to tire of these devices after their initial purchases, and levels of comfort with health data-sharing can vary.

-The COM-B model in behavioral science can help explain why.
-The model states that human behavior (B) consists of three components: capability (C), opportunity (O), and motivation (M).
-Capability refers to the belief that we are psychologically and physically able to change or improve a behavior.
-Opportunity refers to a social or physical opportunity to make a change (or reduce the environmental triggers that spurred negative behavior).
-Motivation is linked to the desire to carry out a certain behavior over competing behaviors.
+The COM-B model in behavioural science can help explain why.
+The model states that human behaviour (B) consists of three components: capability (C), opportunity (O), and motivation (M).
+Capability refers to the belief that we are psychologically and physically able to change or improve a behaviour.
+Opportunity refers to a social or physical opportunity to make a change (or reduce the environmental triggers that spurred negative behaviour).
+Motivation is linked to the desire to carry out a certain behaviour over competing behaviours.

 Capability (I can cycle) and opportunity (cycling near home is safe) are obvious, but what about motivation?
 How do insurers get it, and how can insurers provide it?

 For organizations aiming to make us healthier and help us live longer, rewards make sense.
 But what rewards work?
-Behavioral science offers clues.
+Behavioural science offers clues.

 - Frequent feedback: We are more likely to achieve a goal if we receive frequent and qualitative feedback, such as push notifications that congratulate users or explain areas of improvement.